kulics/koral/book-en/document.md

 E.g:
 ```
 I :: 2      # Automated derivation #
-J: Int: 3   # Do not use automatic derivation #
+J: int: 3   # Do not use automatic derivation #
 ```

 ## Identifier